sQu4rks/CICD-Hands_On/sections/06_intro-to-testing.md

 > In software development testing is the process of verifying that a application meets a certain standard or functionality and quality.
 In testing we differentiate the types of visibility into the inner workings of the software with white-box, black-box and hybrid testing as well as the level of testing with unit testing, integration testing (sometimes also called scenario testing) and system testing.

 In *white-box* testing the test developer has full visibility in the source code of the software.
-Often the person writing the test is the developer herself.
+Often the person writing the test is the developer himself.

 In *black-box* testing the test developer has no visibility into the software and treats the component under test as a black box where inputs can be changed and outputs can be observed.